Physical Culture and Sports

 Minors and Specializations:

 Students in Physical Culture and Sports are required to choose either a minor or specialization in order to complete their degree requirements.
 A student can minor in almost anything they are able to major in at The University of Texas at Austin, aside from Kinesiology.
 Some of the most popular minors for a Physical Culture and Sports major include business, communication, economics, education, history, psychology, or sociology.
 Students who are interested in furthering their education in Kinesiology are encouraged to choose a specialization.
-The Department of Kinesiology and Health Education offers ten specializations.
+The Department of Kinesiology and Health Education offers eight specializations.
 For details, please visit our KHE Specializations page.

 Foreign Language requirement: